 Brand recognition statistics show color is, without a doubt, a crucial element in brand recognition, as the use of signature brand colors improves brand recognition by a whopping 80%.

-When buying a product, 93% of shoppers are focusing on the choice of color.
-And yet, only 43% of marketers use their brand colors in presentations.Five to seven impressions on average are needed until a person develops brand recognition.
+When buying a product, 93% of shoppers focus on the choice of color.
+And yet, only 43% of marketers use their brand colors in presentations.It takes five to seven impressions on average for someone to develop brand recognition.
 Click To Tweet

-3. Up to 95% of companies have established branding rules and guidelines, but merely one-quarter are using them consistently.
+3. Up to 95% of companies have established branding rules and guidelines, but merely one-quarter use them consistently.

 (Finances Online, Forbes, Oberlo)